SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/02-HTML-Common-Elements.md

 [stream language="RO" videoId="444864049" /]
 [/video-vimeo]

-Links allow users to click their way from **page to page**.
-When you move the mouse over a link, the mouse arrow will turn into a **little hand**.
+Links allow users to navigate from **one page to another**.

 **Note**: A link does not have to be text.
 It can be an image or any other HTML element.

 ## External Hyperlinks
-External pages can be referenced with an URL to the web page.
+External pages can be referenced with a URL to the web page.

 [html]
 <p class="codepen" data-height="186" data-theme-id="39135" data-default-tab="html,result" data-user="atanas-atanasov-the-scripter" data-slug-hash="abvbJWq" style="height: 186px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="abvbJWq"></p>